TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

 - A tuple ``(interface, )`` is used for the :const:`AF_CAN` address family, where *interface* is a string representing a network interface name like ``'can0'``.
-The network interface name ``''`` can be used to receive packets from all network interfaces of this family.
+The network interface name ``''`` can be used to receive packets kutoka all network interfaces of this family.

   - :const:`CAN_ISOTP` protocol require a tuple ``(interface, rx_addr, tx_addr)``
     where both additional parameters are unsigned long integer that represent a